DoubleS2xS/web-security-analysis/README.md

-Another backup for my dimploma work.
 In this work I use html/css, javascript, python, sqlalchemy.
 In python I used Flask framework.
 This website can:
 1)Do shodan test
 2)Scan ports.